Choose an award

 Young Humanitarian award

-We have created a special award for young people whose work brings one of the British Red Cross’ values to life.
+We have created a special award for young staff and volunteers at the British Red Cross whose work bring our values to life.
 This could be through exceptional leadership skills or playing a key role in a Red Cross project or campaign.

 UK national honours and Queen's Badge of Honour

 When someone has made an outstanding contribution to their community through working or volunteering with the British Red Cross, we can put them forward for a national honour.
 These include an MBE, OBE or BEM.

 We can also nominate people for the Queen’s Badge of Honour, which recognises those who have given outstanding support to the Red Cross.
 This is an internal award that can only be held by 30 people at any one time.

 These suggestions are reviewed by our awards and honours panel and we will work with you on the nomination if we want to put someone forward.